sbmpost/AutoRaise/README.md

     AutoRaise.app

 AutoRaise can be used directly from the command line in which case it accepts command line parameters.
 The other binary, AutoRaise.app, can be used without a terminal window and relies on the presence of two configuration files.
-Another difference is that AutoRaise.app runs on the background and can only be stopped via "Activity Monitor" or the AppleScript provided at the bottom of this README.
+Note also that AutoRaise.app runs on the background and can only be stopped via "Activity Monitor" or the AppleScript provided at the bottom of this README.

 Command line usage: